Mythologos/EvaLatin2024-NostraDomina/README.md

 - the process used to train and tune neural networks on this data (see `polarity_detector.py` and `trial_generator.py`) We describe the contents of this repository in more detail below, and we highlight our available CLIs as well as any additional information that may be helpful in reproducing our experiments.

+## Use

+The treebank-derived data points of the automatically-annotated datasets are licensed based on their datasets of origin.
+Our datasets tag each point with their datasets of origin so that proper licensing can be taken into account.

+We license the data points from each dataset as follows:
+- [Perseus \[UD\]](https://github.com/UniversalDependencies/UD_Latin-Perseus) (Bamman and Crane, 2011): CC BY-NC-SA 4.0 International (https://creativecommons.org/licenses/by-nc-sa/4.0/)
+- [PROIEL \[UD\]](https://github.com/UniversalDependencies/UD_Latin-PROIEL) (Haug *et al.*, 2009): CC BY-NC-SA 4.0 International (https://creativecommons.org/licenses/by-nc-sa/4.0/)
+- [ITTB \[UD\]](https://github.com/UniversalDependencies/UD_Latin-ITTB) (Passarotti, 2019): CC BY-NC-SA 4.0 International (https://creativecommons.org/licenses/by-nc-sa/4.0/)
+- [LLCT \[UD\]](https://github.com/UniversalDependencies/UD_Latin-LLCT) (Cecchini, Korkiakangas, and Passarotti, 2020a): CC BY-SA 4.0 International (https://creativecommons.org/licenses/by-sa/4.0/)
+- [UDante \[UD\]](https://github.com/UniversalDependencies/UD_Latin-UDante) (Cecchini *et al.*, 2020b): CC BY-SA 4.0 International (https://creativecommons.org/licenses/by-sa/4.0/)
+- [EvaLatin 2022](https://github.com/CIRCSE/LT4HALA/tree/master/2022) (Sprugnoli *et al.*, 2022): CC BY-NC-SA 4.0 International (https://creativecommons.org/licenses/by-nc-sa/4.0/)
+- [Archimedes Latinus](https://github.com/mfantoli/ArchimedesLatinus) (Fantoli and de Lhoneux, 2022): CC BY-NC-SA 4.0 International (https://creativecommons.org/licenses/by-nc-sa/4.0/)

+Please take caution when using our data that you adhere to the licensing applied by each set of data points, as we have not divided them into separate files based on licensing.

 ## Contents

 The repository contains a few main directories: